Pancakes at Horses

 • price 3 of 4

-Though this Hollywood eatery’s ranch-to-table ethos might no longer generate as much buzz today, Salt's Cure and its pancake-oriented offshoot Breakfast by Salt's Cure have remained one of the best no-fuss brunch options in the city, especially when we’re not looking for a scene.
-Head to West Hollywood and Santa Monica (as well NYC’s West Village) for chef-owner Chris Phelps's effortlessly delicious griddle cakes and a casual order-at-the-counter situation, or visit the Hollywood original for a hearty, full-service brunch that includes sandwiches, salads and plenty of protein.
-Either way, Salt's Cure has become our favorite laidback breakfast and brunch destination to keep in our back pocket—and hopefully, it'll soon be yours too.
+Why we love it: Though its ranch-to-table ethos might no longer generate as much buzz today, Salt’s Cure and its pancake-oriented spinoff, Breakfast by Salt’s Cure, have remained one of the best quick, no-fuss brunch options in the city, particularly when we’re not looking for a scene.
+Head to West Hollywood and Santa Monica for chef-owner Chris Phelps’s effortlessly delicious griddle cakes and a casual order-at-the-counter situation.
+Once you take a bite, you’ll immediately understand why people love them; somehow salty, sweet, doughy and crispy all at the same time, they give normal pancakes a run for their money.
+Oh, and there’s no syrup served with the griddle cakes.
+You’ll get over it after the first bite, we promise.
+At the Hollywood original, the hearty, full-service brunch also includes sandwiches, salads and plenty of protein.
+Either way, Salt’s Cure has become our favorite laidback breakfast and brunch destination to keep in our back pocket—and hopefully, it’ll soon be yours too.

 Advertising